nickgogan/0project-YTArchive/Planning/ImplementationPlan.md

 ---

-_For detailed historical milestones and achievement narratives, see `ProjectHistory.md`._
+_For detailed historical milestones and achievement narratives, see `CHANGELOG.md`.
+For development standards and guidelines, see `docs/development-guide.md`._